dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 When you build a new server or add a drive to a server, you must partition it.
 Partitioning forces you to choose a file system.
 You can choose to make the entire drive space a part of the partition, use only some of the drive space for a partition, or create a logical volume from a group of drives.
 A LUN can be assigned to the new partition or a set of partitions.

-When a server has several disks configured as a RAID (redundant array of independent disks) on SCSI (Small Computer System Interface) ports, the server uses a LUN to communicate with the right storage unit.
-LUN assignment is common with SCSI disks, but a storage area network (SAN) with other storage ports (e.g., SATA or SAS) could be configured as a RAID and connected via a Fibre Channel where a LUN is assigned.
+When a server has several disks configured as a <mark style="background: #BABD00;">RAID</mark> (redundant array of independent disks) on <mark style="background: #BABD00;">SCSI</mark> (Small Computer System Interface) ports, the server uses a <mark style="background: #BABD00;">LUN</mark> to communicate with the right storage unit.
+LUN assignment is common with SCSI disks, but a storage area network (<mark style="background: #BABD00;">SAN</mark>) with other storage ports (e.g., SATA or SAS) could be configured as a RAID and connected via a Fibre Channel where a LUN is assigned.

 For a user, the LUN is seen as a single-mounted storage device even if several partitions or a RAID of disks represent a single LUN.
 A server accessing internal storage needs the LUN to identify the right disk to read to or write from.
 LUNs assigned to a SAN are necessary for client computers to mount the right disk and assign it a name (e.g., X or Z as a drive letter).

 It’s possible for a single LUN to identify thousands of logical volumes, especially in a SAN environment.
 Administrators can assign a LUN to SAN volumes or the SAN unit can automatically assign a LUN to storage.
-LUNs can be reassigned by administrators later after bootup to customize configurations to meet certain setup requirements.
+LUNs can be reassigned by administrators later after bootup to customise configurations to meet certain setup requirements.

 #### <mark style="background: #BABD00;">Alternatives and Implementations of LUN Storage</mark>

 Every server or network storage device has a LUN so that operating systems can identify a volume to read or write to disks.
 For many enterprise environments, large network storage devices use RAID storage, which means that several disks could be represented by a single LUN.
 A large SAN with several disks configured as a single volume could also have a single LUN.

 Unless you use older [SCSI technology](https://blog.purestorage.com/purely-technical/iscsi-setup-with-flasharray/) on your personal computer, you only find LUN storage in older SAN or server hardware.
-Newer SATA (Serial Advanced Technology Attachment) drives are used in servers and personal computers, but SCSI was replaced with SAS (Serial Attached SCSI) or [iSCSI](https://blog.purestorage.com/purely-informational/iscsi-vs-fc-vs-fcoe-choosing-the-right-storage-protocol-for-your-business/) (Internet Small Computer System Interface).
+Newer <mark style="background: #BABD00;">SATA (Serial Advanced Technology Attachment)</mark> drives are used in servers and personal computers, but SCSI was replaced with <mark style="background: #BABD00;">SAS (Serial Attached SCSI)</mark> or [iSCSI](https://blog.purestorage.com/purely-informational/iscsi-vs-fc-vs-fcoe-choosing-the-right-storage-protocol-for-your-business/) (Internet Small Computer System Interface).
 Enterprise systems may use SATA or SAS depending on the type of storage and speeds necessary to support a large volume of read and write requests.

 #### <mark style="background: #BABD00;">Benefits of Using LUN Storage</mark>